-(A note from the author: In upcoming posts, I will be addressing common misconceptions about Montessori theory in general, as well as Catholic Montessori theory in particular.)
+(A note from the author: This post is the first in a series addressing common misconceptions about Montessori theory in general, as well as Catholic Montessori theory in particular.
+Read the next post here.)

 When parents find out that I coach other parents in Catholic Montessori child raising, a frequent remark I hear is, “Oh, I’m interested in Catholic Montessori for my child someday,” explaining that their child is under the age of 3.
 In the minds of people somewhat familiar with Montessori, 3 years old is the magic age when a child is “ready” for Montessori.
 These parents fail to realize that Maria Montessori recognized the development of the human person as unfolding over a period of approximately 24 years, starting at birth.